-A thorough assessment is completed at the first session.
-During this time general background information is gathered by the therapist in order to adequately identify and treat the presenting problem.
+A thorough assessment is completed during your first session at one of our offices.
+During this time, our mental health therapist gathers general background information to identify and treat the presenting problem(s) adequately.
 In addition, the treatment goals are agreed upon between the individual and therapist.
-In subsequent sessions, time is spent on developing a better understanding of the contributing issues to the behavioral health concerns and effective coping skills and recovery-based solutions are implemented.
+In subsequent sessions, time is spent developing a better understanding of the contributing issues to the mental health concerns, and effective coping skills and recovery-based mental health resources and behavioral therapy methods are implemented.

-Please contact your nearest office for additional information or to schedule an appointment.
+Please contact your nearest office for additional information or to schedule your mental health counseling appointment.

 This assessment and treatment program is provided for adults and youth and services are provided in the BVBH offices (or via Telehealth).
 The assessment is typically an hour and individual sessions are usually between 45-60 minutes and usually occur every one to two weeks.
 As progress occurs, sessions become less frequent.
 Treatment groups and Psychological Evaluations may also be available in this program (based on availability and office).